dwan12345/Cisco-CLI-Commands/Router/Dynamic Routing Protocols/BGP.md

 ## Remote Neighborship
 - need to configure this on both routers to work
-- router needs a route to the neighbor ip for bgp to form neighborship
+- router needs a route to the neighbor ip for bgp to form neighborship, such as a static route
 ```js
 ! forms remote neighborship
 conf t